ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 # Process

 ## Build, Test, Release, and Deployment
-The Deployment diagram shows how our GitHub Actions workflow builds and deploys the Chirp! application.
+The Deployment diagram shows how our GitHub Actions workflows builds and deploys the Chirp! application.

 ![Build and Deploy Workflow](images/Deploy-Workflow.png)

-**Figure 10:** Activity diagram of Github Actions workflow building, testing, releasing and deploying our webservice.
+**Figure 10:** Activity diagram of Github Actions workflows building, testing, releasing and deploying our webservice.

-The workflow starts when code is pushed to the main branch or when it is started manually.
+The workflows start when code is pushed to the main branch or when it is started manually.
 First, the repository is checked out and the .NET environment is set up.
-Then the application is built and published in release mode, and the resulting files are saved so they can be used later during deployment.
+Then the application is built and published, and the resulting files are saved so they can be used later during deployment.
 After that, the artifact is downloaded, the workflow logs in to Azure, and the application is deployed to the production Azure Web App.

 ## Team Work